jameswj11/composition_tool/README.md

 ## Notes

-* Upload images using the top-right controls
+* Upload or clear one or more images using the top-left controls
+* Choose image mutation and canvas settings
+* Restore to Default resets all settings
 * Generate creates a new composition
 * Remix reworks the current composition
-* Default resets all settings

 ---